nvpro-samples/vk_animated_clusters/README.md

   * You can change the two different animation effects.
 Twisting is used to mimic larger deformations, like in skeletal animation, whilst ripple is used for smaller changes.
 You can also influence how often the traditional ray tracer would do rebuilds rather than just refits.
 On high twist angles you will see a higher render time loss if only doing refits.
   * The _"Ray tracer specifics"_ settings allow to change the BLAS and TLAS build flags.
 Note that the sample was mostly meant to showcase faster builds for animated content, therefore no compaction is performed and `VK_BUILD_ACCELERATION_STRUCTURE_ALLOW_UPDATE_BIT_KHR` is always set for traditional triangle BLAS.
 * Play with the _"Clusters & CLAS"_ properties
   * _"Cluster/meshlet size"_: We found that 64 triangles 64 vertices works quite well.
 Larger clusters save more memory and speed up animation updates, but they can negatively impact render time (and espcially mesh-shaders would be sensitive to them).
-We use a new open-source library for clusterization [nv_cluster_builder](https://github.com/nvpro-samples/nv_cluster_builder) as well as [meshoptimizer](https://github.com/zeux/meshoptimizer) for optimizations.
+We use [meshoptimizer](https://github.com/zeux/meshoptimizer) to build the clusters.
   * _"Use templates"_: If set we build one set of cluster templates for the original model once, and then use it to instantiate the clusters for each animated instance quicker.
 Otherwise the CLAS are built directly from index and vertex data.
   * _"Template / CLAS build / instantiate mode"_: These flags influence creation time of templates or CLAS, the ray tracing time of CLAS, as well as the overall memory consumption.
   * _"Template bbox bloat percentage"_: While templates do not store positions, position and bounding box information can help decrease memory and speed instantiation up a bit.
 This factor adds a percentage of the object's bounding box to the individual bounding box of a cluster, to account for later animation changes.
 Setting it too low will result in artifacts.